 A new research study by Google suggests that nonprofits might be waiting too long to start their year-end fundraising efforts.
-In 2012, the number of donation-related searches on the company’s site was 30 percent higher in September than it was in August.
+In 2012, the number of donation-related searches was 30 percent higher in September than it was in August.

-“If nonprofits wait until Thanksgiving time to raise awareness, they’re missing out on all these people who are starting to search in September,” says Jessie End, who oversees the company’s advertising operations for nonprofit organizations.
+“If nonprofits wait until Thanksgiving time to raise awareness, they’re missing out on all these people who are starting to search in September,” says Jessie End.
+End oversees the company’s advertising operations for nonprofit organizations.

-Surprised by that finding, the company’s advertising unit commissioned a study to see what else it could learn about donors’ online-giving habits.
+Surprised by that finding, the company commissioned a study to see what else it could learn about donors’ online-giving habits.
 Conducted by Millward Brown Digital, a market-research firm, the project included an online survey of 982 people and analysis of the online behavior for six months of 2 million people who had agreed to let the company track their activities online.

 Three-quarters of donors began research they conducted on charities online, according to the survey.